smartmeio/arancino-library/README.md

 ## Cortex Protocol
-Arancino Library uses a simple protocol, called **Cortex**, to communicate with Arancino Module over serial connection.
+Arancino Library uses a simple protocol, called **Cortex**, to communicate with the Arancino Module over serial connection.
 Cortex Protocol is designed to be easy to read and processed.
 Arancino Library, Arancino Module and Cortex Protocol are designed to be monodirectional and synchronous.
-In this scenario Arancino Library within the microcontoller acts as *master*, and Arancino Module as *slave*.
+In this scenario the Arancino Library within the microcontroller acts as *master*, and the Arancino Module as *slave*.

-Each command sent using Cortex Protocol is composed by a *command identifier* and one or more *parameters*. *Command identifiers* and *parameters* are separated by a separator char, and the command ends with and end chars.
-Each sent commands will receive a response, formed by a Response Code and one or more retuerned values.
-Each items are separated by the same separtor char and ends with the same end char.
-Commands receive Response within an timeout interval of `100ms`.
-If no Response are received, Command will be skipped.
+Each command sent using Cortex Protocol is composed by a *command identifier* and one or more *parameters*. *Command identifiers* and *parameters* are separated by a separator character, and the command ends with an end character.
+Each command sent will receive a response, formed by a Response Code and one or more returned values.
+All the items are separated by the same separtor character and ends with the same end character.
+The commands receive Response within a timeout interval of `100ms`.
+If no Response is received, the Command will be skipped.

 ### Commands identifier: